burlemarxiste/qosst-alice/docs/source/introduction/getting_started.md

 In the following we will assume that you have access to the qosst (and other) commands.
 If not you can replace the instructions similarly to above.

-If this works and have the newest versions, you should be ready to go !
+If this works and the newest version is installed, you should be ready to go!